Z4kr-Sec/z4kr-sec.github.io/content/HTB/Easy/Sea-HTB.md

 ![Alt Text](/assets/images/HTB/Sea/sea5.png)

- Further exploration led to README.md, which provided details about the  software used by the site - **WonderCMS**.
+ Further exploration led to `README.md`, which provided details about the software used by the site: **WonderCMS**.

 ![Alt Text](/assets/images/HTB/Sea/sea6.png)